 Is Cerebral Palsy a Permanent Disability?

 Cerebral palsy is something that patients deal with for the rest of their lives.
 However, cerebral palsy does not get worse over time.
 Additionally, early identification and intervention can help individuals with cerebral palsy learn skills and techniques that can help them manage their symptoms and lead normal lives.
-Philadelphia cerebral palsy attorneys at the Law Office of Jared S. Zafran can help you find resources and tools to help your child receive the treatment and help they need.
+Philadelphia cerebral palsy attorneys at The Law Office of Jared S. Zafran, LLC can help you find resources and tools to help your child receive the treatment and help they need.

 What Causes Cerebral Palsy?